PHOTOS & IMAGES FOR INVITATIONS

 natural lighting creates a beautiful shot!

-* Capturing the moment, instead of posting, makes great photos.
+* Capturing the moment, instead of posting, makes excellent photos.

-* Specific aspects such as a baby's little hands, feet, ears etc. are very sweet!
+* Specific aspects, such as a baby's tiny hands, feet, ears, etc., are adorable!

 Taking the Picture:

-* Stand fairly close, but not too close, above the object, or the picture could be
+* Stand reasonably close, but not too close, above the object, or the picture could be

 out of focus.